russross/s3fslite/README.md

 Known Issues:
 -------------

-s3fslite should be working fine with S3 storage.
-However, There are couple of limitations:
+s3fslite works fine with S3 storage.
+However, There are couple of

-*   There is no full UID/GID support yet, everything looks as "`root`" and if you allow others to access the bucket, others can erase files.
-There is, however, permissions support built in.
+limitations:

-*   CentOS 4.x/RHEL 4.x users: if you use the kernel that shipped with your distribution and didn't upgrade to the latest kernel RedHat/CentOS gives, you might have a problem loading the "`fuse`" kernel.
-Please upgrade to the latest kernel (2.6.16 or above) and make sure "`fuse`" kernel module is compiled and loadable since FUSE requires this kernel module and s3fs requires it as well.
+*   File permissions are not enforced.
+Files are always created as the user who mounts the file system (normally `root`), but anyone can change anything.

 *   Hard links are faked.
 They are implemented by doing a simple (server-side) copy.
 This is great for most cases (notably when